-Cross the footbridge to leave the station by the ticket office on the far side.
+Arriving from London, cross the footbridge to leave the station via the ticket office on the far side.
 Do not turn left up the station approach road, but instead bear half-left up a tarmac path to the right of an exit road from the car park (past No Entry signs).
 Go under the elevated A14 and out through a kissing gate onto an open area grazed by cattle, Mill Common.

 Follow a tarmac path heading E across the common, with the A14 off to your right.
 Just before reaching a metal kissing gate, veer right onto a gravel path.
 This soon becomes a grassy path across another part of the common, still heading E.